-Amy is a partner with Cox & Palmer’s Halifax office and practices in the areas of litigation, insurance law and professional regulation.
+Amy is a partner with Cox & Palmer’s Halifax office and practices in the areas of litigation, insurance defence law and professional regulation.
 She earned her law degree at the University of New Brunswick after completing a degree in political science at St. Francis Xavier University.
-Amy’s practice focuses primarily on insurance defence and regulated professions.

 Amy is a frequent lecturer on civil litigation and insurance defence issues and also contributes to a series of Case Law Updates for the insurance industry.
-She is currently the Treasurer of the National Insurance Law Sub-Section for the Canadian Bar Association and is a member of the Professional Development Committee for the Nova Scotia Branch.
-She is the Past-Chair of the Nova Scotia Insurance Sub-Section for Canadian Bar Association.
+She is currently the Vice-chair of the National Insurance Law Sub-Section for the Canadian Bar Association.

 - Regularly represents insurance clients on a wide variety of issues.